PDFs by language

 For some people who are taking care of a loved one with a long-term illness, complicated grief can actually start while their loved one is still alive.
 Caregivers under severe stress, especially if the outlook is bleak, may be at higher risk of having abnormal grief even before the death.

-If you or anyone close to the deceased has any of the above symptoms of major depression or complicated grief, talk with a qualified health or mental health professional.
+If you or anyone close to the deceased has any of the above symptoms of complicated grief, talk with a health care provider or mental health professional.
 Certain kinds of mental health treatment have been shown to help people with complicated grief.
 Treatment is important, since people with complicated grief are at risk of their emotional illness getting worse, and are at higher risk of committing suicide.

 Ideally, a bereaved person will be able to work through the process of grieving.
-With time and support, they’ll accept and make sense of the loss, work through the pain, and adjust to a new life and identity.
+With time and support, they’ll accept and make sense of the loss, work through the pain, and adjust to a life without their loved one physically being present.

 If you or someone you know has lost a loved one, the following tips may help you cope with the loss: